History of the Polish language: General changes in West Slavic and Lechitic from Proto-Slavic

-The distribution of nasal in Polish were affected due to later sound developments.
+The distribution of nasal vowels in Polish was affected due to later sound developments.
 See also for the articulatory-acoustic motivations for the ablaut.

 The Lechitic ablaut likely took place in the 9th and 10th centuries and finished by the 12th century.
 As a result of ablaut, soft consonants became phonemic, as previously they only occurred before front vowels, but could now occur before back vowels, with minimal pairs like mara and miara.
 Similarly, the opposition of y and i is called into question, as words that were previously minimal pairs, e.g. być and bić could now be understood to differ phonemically in the softness of the consonant.
-Finally, ablaut led to many vowel alternations, e.g. e:a: wieźć:wiozę and e:a: (w) lesie:las.
+Finally, ablaut led to many vowel alternations, e.g. e:o: wieźć:wiozę and e:a: (w) lesie:las.

 There are many common morphological and especially lexical developments in addition to these common phonetic developments.
-This group can be broken into four: the western-most Obotrites and Drevani, the neighboring Veleti, the Pomeranians, including part of Western Pomerania, whereas Eastern Pomeranian (Slovincian-Kashubian) eventually later came under the influence of the rest of Lechitic), and the Polish tribes, which had much closer contact both socio-politically and linguistically as a result of the Polans, and the creation of Literary Polish.
+This group can be broken into four: the westernmost Obotrites and Drevani, the neighboring Veleti, the Pomeranians, including part of Western Pomerania, whereas Eastern Pomeranian (Slovincian-Kashubian) eventually later came under the influence of the rest of Lechitic), and the Polish tribes, which had much closer contact both socio-politically and linguistically as a result of the Polans, and the creation of Literary Polish.